Forfolks: Background

 Forfolks consists of solo guitar works by Jeff Parker.
 It features six original songs, as well as his versions of the standard "My Ideal" and Thelonious Monk's "Ugly Beauty".
 The album was recorded at Parker's home studio in Altadena, California, over two days in June 2021.
-A music video for "Suffolk" was directed by Cauleen Smith.
+A music video was released for "Suffolk", directed by Cauleen Smith.

 Critical reception

 Mariel Fechik of Under the Radar described the album as "a transfixing solo guitar record that finds Parker turning inward, creating a collection of songs that border on musical meditation."
 Erin Osmon of Uncut commented that "He situates his intuitive, improvised guitar work among a menagerie of textural loops, working alone and thus fully exposed, his playing a gift of intimacy and warmth in a climate very much in need of such things."
-Jesper Nøddeskov of PopMatters stated, "Forfolks is Jeff Parker on his own, but it's a selfless statement."
+Jesper Nøddeskov of PopMatters wrote, "Forfolks is Jeff Parker on his own, but it's a selfless statement."
 He added, "Here the music, like life, thrives in collaboration, and context is everything."

 Grayson Haver Currin of Pitchfork stated, "The games he plays with rhythm and repetition feel like a frontier, a suggestion of new spaces to explore for solo guitarists indebted to minimalism, drone, and electronics."
 He added, "Hearing a long-consummate instrumentalist well into his 50s grapple so clearly with the future of his own idiom is plenty inspiring; the quiet confidence with which Parker proclaims there is something else to say with just six strings and a few effects feels like a revelation, for himself and the form."
 Andrew Male of Mojo praised "an ability to create entire new sonic worlds from the tiniest of elements."
 Thom Jurek of AllMusic commented that "Forfolks is as welcoming as it is musically adventurous."